Skip to main content

 I graduated from the University of Leeds in 2019 and completed a Medical Sciences with Gastroenterology and Hepatology iBSc at Imperial College London in 2017.
 I completed my Foundation Training around Leeds and gained further exposure to pathology, where I discovered it to be a fantastically diverse and exciting specialty, with wide research and teaching opportunities.

+I am motivated, enthusiastic and friendly and would be happy to share my experiences to support others.
 I am passionate about promoting pathology as a specialty through teaching medical students, leading work in patient/public engagement, as well as encouraging participation for anyone interested in the vast research opportunities available.
 I know firsthand how beneficial the PathSoc events and resources have been for me so far.
-It is a privilege to support the society in equipping trainees with an armoury of skills.
+It is a privilege to support the society in equipping trainees with an armoury of skills

 I’m a current ACFST3 in Histopathology at Leeds, commencing training in Diagnostic Neuropathology from August 2024.
 I studied medicine at Cambridge from 2009-2018, intercalating a BA in neuroscience and a PhD, during which I investigated synaptic mechanisms of cortical network oscillations.
 Throughout my AFP and ACF, I have worked on various more clinical academic projects including the neuroimmunology of traumatic brain injury and COVID-19, classification of meningiomas, and validation of confocal technologies for intraoperative diagnosis.
 My current research is carried out in the group of Professor Sheena Radford, a structural biophysicist at the University of Leeds, investigating the pathophysiology of alpha synuclein amyloid structures; I hope to continue this work alongside my training in Neuropathology.
 I'm also a clinical representative to the management committee of the Leeds Neuropathology Research Tissue Bank, where I review applications for use of surgical tissue in research projects.